vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 ### Second of alternating days (focus on building)

-* Right hand on 150 lb: I close and keep closed for about 10-20 seconds.
+* Right hand on 150 lb: I close and keep closed for about 15 to 25 seconds.

-  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may not be able to fully close this hand gripper.
+  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may sometimes not be able to fully close this hand gripper.
 In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
 Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

-* Left hand on 150 lb: I close and keep closed for about 10-20 seconds.
+* Left hand on 150 lb: I close and keep closed for about 10 to 20 seconds.

-  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may not be able to fully close this hand gripper.
+  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may sometimes not be able to fully close this hand gripper.
 In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
 Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

 * Right hand on 100 lb with specific fingers excluded: The goal is to increase the strength in specific fingers while still using a load that is not too much for me wrist as a whole.

-  * Excluding the little finger: I close and keep closed for 4 to 12 seconds.
+  * Excluding the little finger (if I do this first): I close and keep closed for 8 to 19 seconds.
 I should be able to do it, but it's much harder than using all fingers.

-  * Excluding the index finger: I close and keep closed for 2 to 7 seconds.
+  * Excluding the index finger (if I do this second): I close and keep closed for 4 to 12 seconds.
 I should be able to do it, but it's much harder than using all fingers.

+  If I do the index finger exclusion first, then I might be able to do longer than the expected duration for the index finger but shorter than the expected duration for the little finger.

 * Left hand on 100 lb with specific fingers excluded: The goal is to increase the strength in specific fingers while still using a load